Nodes and Messages¶

 - Map: Provides the map of the environment to various other nodes.

 - RobotModel: Provides the range scan model and the differential base model to support computations by various other nodes.
-The shape of the robot can be described using a list of circles.
+The shape of the robot can be described using a list of overlapping circles.

 - Websight: Publishes various visualization and plot data from all nodes to the web frontend.